nhu92/Mixed-DNA-Project/INeedToRunHybPiper.md

 I noticed that there is a composition test at the very beginning of the `iqtree` run.
 I think this is very important to filter our data since a lot of 'N's and gaps are generated through HybPiper and alignment.
 I would like to remove those sequences that failed to pass the chi-sq test (have a strong deviation from average base composition).

+The composition test is to count the composition of the 4 bases in a sequence and perform a chi-square test between the individual sequence composition and the average of all the input aligned sequences.
+The significant differed one (p<0.05) will be removed from the input.
+The `iqtree` one consider 'N' as the wild card for calculating p values.
+However, the script I have here will treat 'N' as gaps thus would be more rigorous than `iqtree`.
+The python code is named as [composition_test.py](https://github.com/gudusanjiao/Mixed-DNA-Project/blob/main/composition_test.py).
+There is an example of usage below.

 The testing code is updated into:
 ```bash
 python remove_overlapped.py ../output/merged_ref_contigs/7361_ref_contig_merged.fasta 7361_reduced.fasta 7361.nonoverlapped.fasta --min_overlap 350 --num_threads 128 --filter_intensity 0.1